Lieutenant Colonel Michael Nelson, U.S. Army

 Education delays for graduate study also may be approved for Cadets seeking training as physicians, lawyers or ministers based on needs of the Army.
 Non-U.S. citizens may participate freely in the lower-division ROTC courses, but must earn U.S. citizenship prior to enrollment in courses requiring a contractual obligation to serve as a commissioned officer.

 Two-, three-, and four-year ROTC scholarships are available to freshmen, sophomores, and juniors in all majors on a competitive basis as well as to graduating seniors who wish to pursue a two-year master's degree.
 Students must have a minimum cumulative GPA of 2.50 to apply and be under age 31 when commissioned.
-Scholarships pay 100 percent of tuition, an annual book allowance of $1,200, and a stipend of at least $300 per month during the school year, all tax free.
+Scholarships pay 100 percent of tuition, an annual book allowance of $1,200, and a stipend of $420 per month during the school year, all tax free.

 A two or three year Guaranteed Reserve Forces Duty scholarship is available that guarantees reserve duty upon graduation and commissioning.
 Students should contact the Recruiting Operations Officer in the ROTC department to determine eligibility.